 The answer is obvious: supervision.
 In the military, the kids are tightly supervised.
 Civilian drivers, despite spying electronics, are on their own.

 Besides, the 18-year-old minimum age for military service has nothing to do with maturity.
 The draft age in the U.S. was 21 until 1942, our first full year in World War II.
 By then our long-term strategy involved, among other things, what we now know as D-Day and the massive fight for Western Europe that followed.
 We needed more troops than the 21-year-old limit could provide – hence the 18-year-old threshold.

 That limit could drop further.
-According to the Washington Times this month, sagging enlistments have spurred “debate over whether the military should consider lowering the minimum enlistment age from 17 (with parental consent) to 16.
+According to the Washington Times in July, sagging enlistments have spurred “debate over whether the military should consider lowering the minimum enlistment age from 17 (with parental consent) to 16.
 More than a dozen countries, including the United Kingdom, already have adopted the policy.”